imneonizer/How-to-find-if-an-image-is-bright-or-dark/README.md

 ## Idea
 Certain regions of images will be selected to pickup the brightness level and finally averaging those value will give the average brightness level of the image.

->Finally after getting a average brightness level balue we can decide threshold
+>Finally after getting an average brightness level value we can decide a threshold
 >below which images will be considered as dark
 >one more interesting this is, the code is highly dynamic
 >meaning we can modify it to pick only certain percent of points from the image